wearebraid/vueformulate.com/docs/guide/validation.md

 ### Custom field-level messages

 #### Using strings
-To override a validation message on a single `FormualteInput`, add the `validation-messages` prop with an object of rule names and a corresponding message.
+To override a validation message on a single `FormulateInput`, add the `validation-messages` prop with an object of rule names and a corresponding message.